 Colorado Child Support Guidelines

 Colorado has child support laws to ensure every child has an adequate standard for financial and emotional support from both parents.
-The guidelines are intended for the children to receive the same amount of financial support as they would if they still lived with both parents.
+These guidelines ensure that children receive the same amount of child support as they would if they still lived with both parents.
+These laws provide a framework for calculating child support payments, considering factors such as parental income, custody arrangements, and the child's needs.

-Parents are also allowed to create their own child support agreements.
+Parents can create their own child support agreements.
 However, if these agreements stray too far from the state guidelines, they won't be approved by the court.

 Continue reading for a quick summary of child support guidelines in Colorado.